René Pleven: Postwar years

 After France's liberation, he was the Minister of the Economy and Finance in the provisional government.
 After the war, Pleven was elected a legislator from the Côtes-du-Nord department.
 In 1946, he broke with Charles de Gaulle and founded the Democratic and Socialist Union of the Resistance (UDSR) serving as the party's president from 1946 to 1953.
 The party was positioned between the Radical Socialists and the Socialists, favoring limited industrial nationalization and state controls.
 He then held several Cabinet posts, most notably Defense Minister from 1949 to 1950.
 In July 1950 he became the country's Prime Minister, as power was shifting to the right.
-A vehement supporter of European integration, he pushed the ratification of the Schuman Plan for European integration creating the European Coal and Steel Community as Prime Minister.
+A passionate supporter of European integration, he pushed the ratification of the Schuman Plan for European integration creating the European Coal and Steel Community as Prime Minister.
 He had to face opposition from both left and right to push it through, but he collected enough votes in parliament by promising to increase farm loans and to lower taxes for low-income groups.
 After three days and two nights of debate, the treaty was ratified.
 He served until February 1951 and then again from August 1951 to January 1952, resigning over disagreements about budget deficits.

 He then became Defense Minister again.
 His proposal for a European Defense Community, in which to integrate a re-armed Germany, known as the Pleven Plan, was defeated by the Gaullists, communists, and socialists.
 He also advocated a hard hand in defending French colonial rule in Indochina.
 In 1953, he resigned as chairman of the UDSR after his party supported the Vietnam peace talks.
 Being Minister of Defense from 1952 to 1954, he was responsible when the French lost the Battle of Dien Bien Phu initiating the crumbling of French hegemony in the whole region.
 In 1957, President René Coty offered him the opportunity to become Prime Minister again, but he turned it down.
 Instead, he became the Fourth Republic's last Foreign Minister in 1958.

 In 1966, Pleven's wife died.
 He had had two daughters, Françoise and Nicole, with her.
 From 1969 to 1973, he served as Minister of Justice in the governments of Jacques Chaban-Delmas and Pierre Messmer, signing the pardon of notorious escapee Henri Charrière in 1970.
 Losing re-election as legislator in 1973, he became president of a regional development council in his native Brittany.
 He died of heart failure on 13 January 1993 at the age of 91.